 Termination Clause and Termination Condition

 The lease agreement may contain a termination condition, pursuant to which the lease automatically ends in the event of the tenant’s bankruptcy.
-Such clause is, in principle, valid.
-This kind of clause must be distinguished from a mere termination clause, which does not provide for the automatic termination of the contract and lies upon the fault of the other party.
+Such clause is valid in principle.
+This kind of clause must be distinguished from a mere termination clause, which does not provide for the automatic termination of the contract and relies upon the fault of the other party.
 A termination clause is ineffective.

 Payment or Enforcement of the Claim

 Once an order in bankruptcy has been issued, the individual enforcement of creditors’ rights is suspended, subject to limited exceptions.
 In other words, the landlord can no longer enforce its claim on the tenant’s assets.
 The landlord will have to file (in due time) a statement of claim, which includes all the unpaid rent (past and future) and his preferential status granted by law.
 In a judicial reorganisation scenario, a moratorium is granted to the debtor in judicial reorganisation, which entails the general suspension of any creditors’ enforcement rights, preventing the landlord from claiming payment of the outstanding rent that dates from before the opening of the reorganisation proceedings.
 However, it does not preclude the landlord from enforcing their claim on the debtor’s assets for unpaid rent relating to the period following the opening of the judicial reorganisation.